nodejs/admin/Moderation-Policy.md

 ## Terms

-* *Collaborator* refers to any individual with configured triage role or higher in any Node.js GitHub organization repository.
+* *Member* refers to any individual with configured triage role or higher in any Node.js GitHub organization repository.
 See [GitHub's Repository roles documentation][] for more information.
 * *TSC* refers to the [Node.js Technical Steering Committee][].